simonthorell/esp32-lvgl-hid/README.md

 # _ESP32 LVGL HDI_

-## NOTICE!
-As of 2024-01-31 this README file is obsolete due to complete repo refactoring.
-Update will follow... // ST

-## Overview
 This template provides a starting point for creating a GUI application on the ESP32-S3 microcontroller using the LittlevGL (LVGL) graphics library and the ESP-IDF framework.
 The template includes configuration for a 1.9" ST7789 LCD Screen and demonstrates the basics of using LVGL with ESP32 as well as connecting Keyboard and Mouse using USB HDI.

 ## Pre-requisites